-It’s customary for sellers to pay for inspections; however, buyers have the right to choose their own inspectors.
+As a seller you may agree to pay for some or all of the home inspections; however, buyers have the right to choose their own inspectors.
 Buyers may also request a host of different home inspections.
 Home inspections are dependent on the home, construction, amenities and location.
-Unfortunately, it’s impossible to provide an estimate of home inspection costs.
+Depending on the type of home inspections, they will cost between $500 up to $2,000.
 Home inspectors charge what the market will bear.

 Buyers may also request the seller pay for a one-year home warranty.
-This is becoming more and more common, to shield buyers against problems with capital systems like the HVAC, electrical, plumbing, roof, etc. It’s generally very affordable and not a significant burden on the cost of selling your Albuquerque home.
+Home warranties are becoming more and more common, to shield buyers against problems with capital systems like the HVAC, electrical, plumbing, roof, etc. It’s generally very affordable and not a significant burden on the cost of selling your Albuquerque home.

 When it comes down to it, in general, home sellers can expect to pay between 8% and 10% or more of the sale price in real estate commissions, transaction fees charged by real estate agents, closing costs, inspections and repairs.
 While there are some costs you can’t control, many of these expenses are flexible.
 For example, if you’re handy, you can repair problems before a home inspection to avoid paying for repair requests by the buyer.
 Likewise, you can barter about closing costs when discussing an offer.